George Buddy Król

 Essays 2003-04

-Król joins Harry in New York to audit the books of the Mutual Baseball League, only to find danger to himself and his little brothers.
+Król joins Hardy in New York to audit the books of the Mutual Baseball League, only to find danger to himself and his three Little Brothers.
+(C) 2025 Alopex

-It was a Friday night in mid-August when Harry stopped at my office with a proposal.
+It was a Friday night in mid-August when Chuck stopped at my office with a proposal.

 "Bud, How'd you like to go to New York next week?"